Deepen Your Knowledge: specialization courses

 Theory

-• Pizza in teglia and its variations: thick and soft or thin and crispy.
-Its regional spread, evolution, and how to offer it to the public also in the stuffed version
+• The pizza in pan and its variations: high and fluffy or low and crispy.
+Its territorial spread, evolution, and how to offer it to the public also in a stuffed version

-• Pizza in pala, light and crispy.
-Defining the dimensions of pizza in pala and the appropriate weight
+• The pizza in shovel, light and crispy.
+Define the size of the shovel pizza and the appropriate weight

-• Description of the equipment and smallwares necessary for pizza in teglia and pala
+• Description of equipment and minutiae needed for pan and shovel pizza

-• Introduction to cereals and their differences: soft and hard wheat, their characteristics and the factors that determine their quality
+• Introduction on cereals and their differences: soft and hard wheat, their characteristics, and factors that determine their quality

-• The most appropriate flours for pizza in teglia and pala: chemical/physical and rheological characteristics, proteins, carbohydrates, types of refinement and the use of raw flours and seed core
+• The most appropriate flours for pan and shovel pizza: chemical/physical and rheological characteristics, protein, carbohydrates, types of souring, and the use of coarse and seed core flours

-• Introduction to preferments: differences, suitable flours, and conservation methods
+• Introduction to preferments: differences, suitable flours, and preservation methods

-• Yeast: morphology, types of yeasts available commercially, its role in the dough, the action of yeast in relation to temperatures and their usage percentages
+• Yeast: morphology, types of yeasts on the market, its role in dough, yeast action in relation to temperatures and their percentages of use

-• Optimization of doughs: creating multiple products with the same dough (bread and breadsticks) to reduce waste in the pizzeria
+• Dough optimizations: making more products with the same dough (bread and breadsticks) in order to cut down waste in the pizzeria

 Practice

-• Direct dough with short leavening for making pizza in teglia and pala
+• Direct short-rising dough for making pan and shovel pizza

-• Indirect dough for various types of teglia, pala, and focaccias
+• Indirect dough for different types of pan, shovel and flatbreads

 • Use of alternative flours

-• Optimization of doughs by creating multiple products, as a tasty and sustainable alternative to combat waste in pizzerias
+• Optimizing doughs by making more products, as a tasty and sustainable alternative against waste in pizzerias

-• Oven calibration for pre-baking and final baking
+• Kiln calibration for precooking and final firing

-• Management of toppings and development of traditional and innovative recipes
+• Management of fillings and development of traditional and innovative recipes

 Read more